deciduously/music/post.md

 ![the meme](https://i.redd.it/uirqnamnjpz31.jpg)

-I (evidently, ~7k words later) couldn't let myself just scroll past that one.
+I couldn't let myself just scroll past that one, as evidenced by the ~7k word [diatribe](https://en.wikipedia.org/wiki/Diatribe) you stumbled upon.
 Here's a version of the [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) [pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix)) at the bottom with slightly different hard-coded values, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) by [Robert Elder](https://www.robertelder.org/) that explores it:

 ```bash
 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

-The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at all as a great source of information.
+The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at as a fantastic source.
 That write-up and Wikipedia were all I needed to complete this translation, and I had absolutely not a clue how this whole thing worked going in.

 I've gotta be honest - I didn't even try the `bash` and immediately dove into the pure Rust solution.
 Nevertheless, it serves as a solid [30,000ft](https://en.wikipedia.org/wiki/Flight_level) [roadmap](https://en.wikipedia.org/wiki/Plan):

 1. `cat /dev/urandom`: Get a stream of random binary data.
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255).
-1. `awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }'`: Map integers to pitches, as 8-byte hexadecimal values.
+1. `awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }'`: Map integers to pitches and return sound wave samples.
-1. `xxd -r -p`: Convert hex numbers back to binary.
+1. `xxd -r -p`: Convert hexadecimal samples back to binary.
-1. `aplay -c 2 -f S32_LE -r 16000`: Play back binary data as sound.
+1. `aplay -c 2 -f S32_LE -r 16000`: Play back binary samples as sound wave.

-Don't worry, you don't need to have a clue how any of it works yet if some or all of this is incomprehensible.
-I sure didn't.
+Don't worry at all if some or all of this is incomprehensible.
+You don't need to have a clue how any of it works yet.
 I'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly in this post, and I'm not going to elaborate much on what any of the specific commands in the pipeline mean (read the linked post for that).
 By the time we're done, you'll be able to pick apart the whole thing yourself anyway.

 If you'd like the challenge of implementing this yourself from scratch in your own language, **stop right here**.
 If you get stuck, this should all apply to whatever you've got going unless you've gone real funky with it - in which case, it sounds cool and you should show me.